UMAprotocol/UMIPs/UMIPs/V2migration_KPI_Aragon.md

     - The following calculation is done: Option price (in ANT) = 100k*(Total assets migrated by DAOs to v2 in USD/100MM USD) / 1MM
     - 100k - amount of ANT collateral allocated to reward program
     - 1MM - amount of options that will be issued
+    - Upperbound for migrated assets (meaning, upperbound the reward program will pay for) - USD 100MM
-    - Amount of optinos that will be redeemable by each DAO = (Amount of assets the DAO migrated in USD)/100MM USD * 1MM
+    - Amount of options that will be redeemable by each DAO = (Amount of assets the DAO migrated in USD)/100MM USD * 1MM
+5. **Upperbound exceeded**
+    - Since there is an upperbound of migrated assets that are eligible for this program (100MM USD), if a DAO migrates anything above it, it will not receive the full amount of options.
+Example: 5 DAOs already migrated 90MM of assets, which means 900M options have already being distributed.
+The 6th DAO then migrates another 20MM in assets - In this scenario the 6th DAO will receive only 100M options, and not 200M, since we've reached the upperbound.
+This program works in a first come, first served way.

+6, **Migration mechanics**
-For the migration of funds of a V1 DAO to a V2 DAO does the user create a proposal to vote about the migration.
-If the proposal for the migration got accepted will it:
+The migration of funds of a V1 DAO to a V2 DAO will be done in the following way:
+1. User create a proposal on v1 DAO to vote about the migration.
+If the proposal for the migration is accepted it will:
-1. Call GovernBaseFactory and create a Govern + Queue pair registered by a name in the GovernRegistry.
+2. Call GovernBaseFactory and create a Govern + Queue pair registered by a name in the GovernRegistry.
 3. Optionally register the DAO governance token in the L2 voting system (Aragon Voice).
 4. Transfer the funds from the V1 Vault contract to the V2 Govern contract.